rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 that arm and moves to the next arm.
 The next arm’s pattern is `Ordering::Greater`, which *does* match `Ordering::Greater`!
 The associated code in that arm will execute and print `Too big!` to the screen.
-The `match` expression ends because it has no need to look at the last arm in this scenario.
+The `match` expression ends after the first successful match, so it won’t look at the last arm in this scenario.

 However, the code in Listing 2-4 won’t compile yet.
 Let’s try it: